quasiyoke/keys_of_peace/README.md

     $ cd src/keys_of_peace
     $ python manage.py runserver

-After that you may go at http://127.0.0.1:8000 and observe the site running on your machine.
+After that you may go to http://127.0.0.1:8000 and observe the site running on your machine.

 ## Building CSS